jmhthethird/jmhthethird/README.md

 ### Hi Github 👋

-I'm Jack, a Manager and Senior Software Engineer.
+I'm Jack, a Senior Software Engineer and Manager.

 #### About Me